stillonearth/CheckersOnBevy/README.md

 ***

-## 1. Making Checkers Ugolki game with Bevy and Rust
+## 1. Making Checkers Game with Bevy and Rust

 On high-level project is structured with [workspace](https://doc.rust-lang.org/cargo/reference/manifest.html#the-workspace-field) feature of Cargo.toml.